SandhyaR1007/weathercast/README.md

 - React.js: Front-end JavaScript library for building user interfaces.
 - Tailwind CSS: A utility-first CSS framework for rapid UI development.
 - OpenWeather API: To fetch weather data for various locations.
-- OpenStreetMap: For displaying the map and draggable marker feature.
+- Pegion Maps: For displaying the map and draggable marker feature.

 ## Getting Started